There are two possible options:

 - University degree certificate indicating final grade(s); if it is not yet available at the time of application, it must be subsequently submitted before the scholarship begins

 - Option b) 'Cotutelle model': Individual cooperation contract between the home university and the cooperating German university (Cotutelle contract).
 If this is not yet available at the time of application, you must submit it later before the funding period begins.
 In this case, you must upload a confirmation from your academic adviser in Germany, which refers to your project.
-Please upload the documents under ‘Contacts at host institution’ in the DAAD portal.
+Please upload the documents under ‘acceptance of host institution’ in the DAAD portal.

 - Other documents which support your application (example: certificates of employment, proof of practical training/internships or voluntary commitment, etc.)